OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 # Conclusions

 The 'Conversational AI Chatbot for People Affected by High Inflation and Increased Cost of Living' project by the Omdena Lublin Local Chapter was carried out successfully and is now completed.
-The project constituted a great learning opportunity for many participants, and the resulting chatbot is now available for use to all those who might be in need of financial mentoring in the current economic situation.
+The project constituted a great learning opportunity for many participants, and the resulting chatbot is now available for use to all those who might need financial mentoring in the current economic situation.

 ____________________________________________________